Contexter/FountainAI/Initialize the FountainAI.md

 - Included directory structures at each step to help users visualize their progress.
 - Explained how Docker and Nginx work together to ensure correct port mapping for Vapor apps.
 - Added detailed explanation for the rationale behind running scripts at specific steps.
+- Ensured Docker installation on VPS as part of the setup process.
 ```